 White LEDs cannot be produced.
 By adding an extra fluorescent layer to a blue LED, some of the blue light is converted into yellow light.
 The mixture of blue and yellow light is perceived by the human eye as white light.
 By adjusting the mixing ratio between this yellow and blue light, warm or cold white light can be emitted.

 In the characteristic curve we see the voltage that is built up in the depletion zone and is therefore the conduction voltage of the respective color LED.
 When current is sent through an LED, a nearly constant voltage drop is created.

 LED with series resistor:

-If we were to connect an LED directly to the plus and minus of the battery, the LED would immediately malfunction.
-A series resistor must always be placed in series with the LED.
+If we connected an LED directly to the plus and minus of the battery, the LED would immediately fail.
+There always has to be one series resistor placed in series with the LED.

 The value of the series resistor is determined by two factors: the current and the supply voltage.
 A red LED lights up as soon as the operating voltage of 1,5 volts has been reached and approx. 20 mA flows through it.

 The supplied supply voltage depends on the application.
 In the automotive industry this can be 5, but also 12 or 24 volts.
 The required resistance can be determined using Ohm's Law.
 Subtract the operating voltage from the supply voltage and divide by the current.

 - at a supply voltage of 5 volts, a series resistor of (5 – 1,5) / 0,02 = 175 ohms will be required for the red LED.

 - at a supply voltage of 12 volts and a red LED: (12 – 1,5) / 0,02 = 525 ohms (one factor higher resistance).